mac-a-r0ni/liveslak/README.txt

   * First partition: a small (1 MB in size) FAT partition which  is not used for Slackware Live Edition.
 It can be used by an alternative bootloader if needed.
 You can also store your LUKS keyfile on it to unlock a LUKS-encrypted Slackware Linux computer (see the README_CRYPT.TXT file on your Slackware DVD for more information on LUKS keyfiles).
   * Second partition: a 100 MB VFAT partition containing the kernel, initrd and all the other stuff required by syslinux and grub2 to boot Slackware Live Edition.
-  * Third partition: a Linux partition taking up all of the remaining space.
+  * Third partition: a Linux partition which by default takes up all of the remaining space.
 It contains the actual liveslak modules, the persistent live storage and optionally your encrypted homedirectory.
 You can use the remainder of this Linux ext4 filesystem's free space to store anything you like.
+  * Fourth partition is optional: using the ''-y|--layout'' commandline parameter you can create a un-used partition at the end of the USB disk which is all yours to format and use.
+This layout parameter allows you to specify partition sizes.

 Note that this script extracts the ISO contents to transform a USB stick into into a persistent live OS.
 This is a destructive process, erasing all previously available content on that stick.
 Several 3rd party tools (like multibootusb, rufus, unetbootin) that claim to be able to mix several Live OS'es on a single USB stick and make them all work in a multi-boot setup, are not currently supporting liveslak.
 Ventoy on the other hand, is fully supported by liveslak and therefore your best bet if you don't want to wipe your data off your USB stick.
 As a bonus, the ''isocomp.sh'' script is able to add persistence to a liveslak ISO on a Ventoy boot disk.